Bridging integrated information theory and the free-energy principle in living neuronal networks: Results

 \subsection{Integrated information and informational cores within neuronal networks}

 To track integrated information during learning, we constructed weighted graphs for each session by computing $\Phi_R$ \cite{mediano2019beyond}---an empirical measure of synergistic information \cite{varley2023decomposing, luppi2024a}---between all pairs of preferring electrodes, and then extracted complexes using a minimum-cut procedure \cite{kitazono2020efficient}.
-State transition probabilities for $\Phi_R$ estimation were derived exclusively from stimulation trials, following the perturbational approach recommended by IIT, to better capture cause--effect power elicited by exogenous inputs.
+Because $\Phi_R$ is estimated from state transition probabilities, it depends on the temporal coarse-graining scale.
+Here, $\tau$ denotes the width of the time window used to coarse-grain post-stimulus activity into binary states for transition-probability estimation; we evaluated $\tau=1,2,4,8,16,32$, and $64$ ms. State transition probabilities for $\Phi_R$ estimation were derived exclusively from stimulation trials, following the perturbational approach recommended by IIT, to better capture cause--effect power elicited by exogenous inputs.
 For each subgraph, $\Phi_R^{\text{mc}}$ was defined as the sum of edge weights crossing the minimum cut.
-By comparing these values with those of its subsets or supersets, each subgraph was classified as a complex, main complex, or neither (see \hyperref[method:complex_extraction]{Methods 'Complex extraction' section} for details).
-The $\Phi_R^{\text{mc}}$ of the main complex indexed integrated information, while coreness \cite{kitazono2023bidirectionally} quantified each node’s contribution to informational cores (Fig.\ref{fig4:A} and \ref{fig4:B}).
-Across sessions, $\Phi_R^{\text{mc}}$ exhibited a hill-shaped trajectory, rising early and stabilizing at a lower plateau, while main-complex size followed a similar expansion--contraction profile (Fig.\ref{fig4:C}, \ref{fig4:D}). $\Phi_R^{\text{mc}}$ scaled positively with main complex size (mean $\rho=0.411$, 95\% CI [0.196, 0.589], $Q=881.2, I^2 = 97.0$, and $\tau^2=0.389$; Fig.\ref{fig4:E}, \ref{fig4:F}).
-Response diversity also increased with mean coreness (mean $\rho=0.710$, 95\% CI [0.509, 0.838], $Q=1515.8, I^2 = 98.3$, and $\tau^2=0.734$) and was significantly higher inside than outside the main complex (Wilcoxon signed-rank test; $n = 2{,}700$ session pairs) (Fig.\ref{fig4:G}--\ref{fig4:I}).
-Together, these results indicate that higher integrated information is accompanied by larger informational cores that concentrate diverse neuronal activity.
+By comparing these values with those of its subsets or supersets, each subgraph was classified as a complex, main complex, or neither (see \hyperref[method:complex_extraction]{Methods 'Complex extraction' section}, for details).
+The $\Phi_R^{\text{mc}}$ of the main complex indexed integrated information, while coreness \cite{kitazono2023bidirectionally} quantified each node's contribution to informational cores (Fig.\ref{fig4:A}).
+For each session, we selected the value of $\tau$ that maximized main-complex $\Phi_R^{\text{mc}}$ and used the corresponding $\Phi_R^{\text{mc}}$ as the primary session-wise measure.